Sodium Edecrin Side Effects

 Generic Name: ethacrynic acid

-Note: This document contains side effect information about ethacrynic acid.
-Some of the dosage forms listed on this page may not apply to the brand name Sodium Edecrin.
+Note: This page contains side effects data for the generic drug ethacrynic acid.
+It is possible that some of the dosage forms included below may not apply to the brand name Sodium Edecrin.

 For the Consumer